voicebase/voicebase-docs/docs/how-to-guides/pci-ssn-pii-detection.md

 - Number Detector
     - Detects numbers, to be used for Personally Identifiable Information (PII) numbers that do not fall into above categories

 VoiceBase offers three detectionLevel parameters within the PCI model for detection or redaction: "entireRegion", "probableNumbers", and "numbersOnly".
 The "entireRegion" parameter is the default if no parameters are indicated in the configuration.

 The "entireRegion" parameter detects sensitive portions of the conversation and typically will mark some buffer before and after, so some portion of the pre and post PCI interval may also show as detected or redacted.

 The "probableNumbers" parameter detects the segments of the conversation containing digits within the PCI portion of the conversation, and results contain minimal buffering.
 While this approach is more precise than the default, it relies on recognition of the speech as numbers or words that sound sufficiently like numbers.
 For example, an expiration date of: 08/2017 will be redacted, but *August* 2017 will result in only the year '2017' marked as PCI.

 The "numbersOnly" parameter is similar to "probableNumbers" but there is no buffering, resulting in more of the non-PCI portions of a conversation remaining in the transcript.

+## Support for Spanish

+When uploading audio files in Spanish, the detectorLevel parameters are as above, but the model names are "PCI-Spanish" and "SSN-Spanish".
+"Number" is the model name for "Number Detector" for both English and Spanish files.

 ## Custom Models